Clinical Child / School Psychology Program

 - Graduate Record Examination (GRE); the Miller's Analogies Test (MAT) is no longer accepted.

-- Writing Skills Test (WST) or equivalent passing exam score
+- Writing Skills Test (WST) or equivalent passing exam score, or CSU Writing Course/Exam if accepted by the University.

 Students whose completed applications are received will be contacted during spring quarter.
 Students are admitted into cohorts that begin during the fall quarter only.